Anerkiki/pokemon-island-resort/README.md

 - An image (or two at XXL screen sizes) of all of the Trainers/Team.

-![Mockups of Success Page on various screen sizes](assets/images/readme/mockups/success-page.png)
+![Mockups of Success Page on various screen sizes](assets/images/readme/mockups/success-page.png) *After making these mockup images, I changed the image on mobile screen sizes to appear at the top of the text instead of at the bottom.*

 ---